wilsontelab/svx-mdi-tools/docs/installation/code.md

 ./mdi alias --help
-./mdi alias --alias mdi # change the alias name if you'd like `./mdi alias --alias mdi --get` # activate the alias in the current shell (or log out and back in) mdi
+./mdi alias --alias mdi # change the alias name if you'd like `./mdi alias --alias mdi --get` # activate the alias in the current shell (or log out and back in)
 ```

 Alternatively, you can add the MDI installation directory to your PATH variable,
-or always change into the directory prior to calling _./mdi_.
+or change into the directory prior to calling _./mdi_.

 ### Add the svx-mdi-tools suite to your MDI installation